-If you're trying for a baby, sperm must meet the egg within 24 hours of ovulation.
-Whilst the egg can survive for only 24 hours, sperm can survive a bit longer.
+If you are trying for a baby, sperm must move up the uterus and into the fallopian tubes, where it can meet the egg, within one day of ovulation.
+While an egg can survive for only 24 hours, sperm can survive a bit longer.
 Some will last up to five days within the uterus and fallopian tubes, which means that you could get pregnant from intercourse within a window of up to six days.

 The ovulation phase will be delayed or stopped if you have taken the morning after pill such as ellaOne.
 This is to prevent the release of the egg and stop pregnancy.

 How can I track my menstrual cycle?

 There are many reasons that you might want to track your menstrual cycle.
 If you are trying to conceive, you can track your cycle to find your most fertile signs.
 You may also want to track your cycle in order to monitor your health, manage weight loss expectations, or simply so that your period never takes you by surprise.